YaaL/aws-with-terraform-and-typescript/README.md

-# sqs eventbridge lambda api-gateway dynamobd with terraform and typescript
+# AWS Services with Terraform and Typescript

 ## Architecture